 Much like the Nifty Nut House, The Spice Merchant isn’t a restaurant as much as its a culinary adventure.
 Even if you’re not looking for food, The Spice Merchant is worth a stop just for the smells.
 Today this former warehouse space is full of loose spices, tea leaves, and coffee beans.
 Roam the aisles and you’ll discover all sorts of culinary gadgets and kitchen accessories you never knew you needed.
 Or grab spices in bulk or beans by the pound to bring home with you.
 During a trip to The Spice Merchant, one thing is certain—you never know what you’ll discover.

-The Spice Merchant, 1300 E Douglas Avenue in Wichita, Kansas
+The Spice Merchant, 1300 E. Douglas Avenue in Wichita, Kansas

-Grab Your Free Digital Download!
+Grab Your Free Digital Download: Places to Eat in Wichita!

 Want an interactive checklist of places to eat in Wichita?
 Grab your free digital download now!